 As an undergraduate at UC Berkeley, I studied Cognitive Science and Computer Science.
 I was a research assistant in the Knight lab, where I worked with Arjen Stolk on a communication study focused on the neural correlates of non-verbal human communication.
 You can play the communication game used in this experiment here.

 Outside of research, I enjoy public engagement, science communication, and the arts.
 Check out my work in this space on the public engagement page.
+You can also read more about engagement projects I’ve been a part of at the Kavli Center for Ethics, Science, and the Public website.

 My CV can be found here (updated December 2025).
 If you’d like to reach out, please contact me at ibg [at] berkeley.edu.